External Guidance

 External guidance includes:

-- Guidance put out by government entities which regulate or enforce an area
+• Guidance to comply with external rules put out by the government entities which regulate or enforce that area

 Topics for external guidance include: